Mirena (hormonal IUD)

 How you prepare

 Your health care provider will evaluate your overall health and do a pelvic exam before inserting Mirena.
-You may be screened for STIs.
+He or she may also recommend screening for STIs.
+You can have Mirena inserted anytime during your menstrual cycle if you've been consistently using another birth control method or you haven't had sex since your last period.

-If you have Mirena inserted more than seven days after the start of your period, be sure to use backup contraception for one week.
+If you are breast-feeding, have irregular periods or haven't been consistently using birth control, you may need to take a pregnancy test before Mirena is inserted or have it inserted during a period.
+If you have Mirena inserted more than seven days after the start of your period, you should be prepared to use backup contraception for one week.

-Taking a nonsteroidal anti-inflammatory medication, such as ibuprofen (Advil, Motrin IB, others), one to two hours before the procedure can help reduce cramping.
+Taking a nonsteroidal anti-inflammatory drug, such as ibuprofen (Advil, Motrin IB, others), one to two hours before the procedure can help reduce cramping.

 What you can expect